holoviz/holoviews/README.rst

 * Build `complex animations or interactive visualizations in seconds  <http://www.holoviews.org/Tutorials/Exploring_Data.html>`_ instead of hours or days.
 * Refine the visualization of your data interactively and incrementally.
 * Separation of concerns: all visualization settings are kept separate from your data objects.
-* Support for interactive tooltips/panning/zooming, via the optional mpld3 backend.
+* Support for fully interactive plots using the `Bokeh backend <http://www.holoviews.org/Tutorials/Bokeh_Backend.html>`_.

-**IPython Notebook support**
+**Jupyter Notebook support**

-* Support for both IPython 2 and 3.
+* Support for all recent releases of IPython and Jupyter Notebooks.
 * Automatic tab-completion everywhere.
 * Exportable sliders and scrubber widgets.
+* Custom interactivity using streams and notebook comms to dynamically updating plots.
 * Automatic display of animated formats in the notebook or for export, including gif, webm, and mp4.
 * Useful IPython magics for configuring global display options and for customizing objects.
 * `Automatic archival and export of notebooks <http://www.holoviews.org/Tutorials/Exporting.html>`_, including extracting figures as SVG, generating a static HTML copy of your results for reference, and storing your optional metadata like version control information.

 **Integration with third-party libraries**

 * Flexible interface to both the `pandas and Seaborn libraries <http://www.holoviews.org/Tutorials/Pandas_Seaborn.html>`_
 * Immediately visualize pandas data as any HoloViews object.